ChloeMorgana/Dissertation-Project/Docs/Status Reports/Report9.md

 * Found a solution to finding the labels of the entity tags
 * Got the pipeline working for the entity tagging architecture
 * Ran the code across the entire corpus for the first time
+* Fixed a problem with one sentence exceeding 512 tokens

 ## Findings
-* I'm currently sort of extracting the CLS and entity tag embeddings all at once and the code is sort of all jumbled and on top of each other.
-I'm tempted to separate them in some way (or at the very least indicate when I'm doing CLS stuff and when I'm doing entity tag stuff).
-* I'm waiting for the university computers to work again because I stupidly started working on my progress report on there and didn't back it up, and I refuse to restart until I know for sure I have to.
+* I'm waiting for the university computers to work again because I started working on my progress report on there and didn't back it up, and I refuse to restart until I know for sure I have to.
 * I ran it across the whole corpus and after an hour it moaned that one of the entries had embeddings that exceeded 512 tokens (had 606).
+* Decided to experiment on the values when this sentence is removed compared to when it is split in half.
+* Inconsistent number of entity-tag embeddings and labels found (64751 embeddings, 69627 labels).
+This is likely recording labels for documents that do not contain any relations.
+* States that there are NaN, inf or large values in the data so cannot be fitted to logistic regression.

 ## Questions